elastic/opentelemetry/docs/kubernetes/operator/README.md

 - A Kubernetes version supported by the OpenTelemetry Operator (refer to the operator's [compatibility matrix](https://github.com/open-telemetry/opentelemetry-operator/blob/main/docs/compatibility.md#compatibility-matrix) for more details).

-- If you opt for automatic certificates generation and renewal on the OpenTelemetry Operator, [cert-manager](https://cert-manager.io/docs/installation/) should be installed in the Kubernetes cluster.
-The operator default installation uses a self-signed certificate and **doesn't require** cert-manager to be installed.
+- If you opt for automatic certificate generation and renewal on the OpenTelemetry Operator, you need to install [cert-manager](https://cert-manager.io/docs/installation/) in the Kubernetes cluster.
+By default, the operator installation uses a self-signed certificate and **doesn't require** cert-manager.

 ## Compatibility Matrix